corinnar/MGCI_revision_development/docs/source/SDG15.4.2a_and_b_Tutorial_DRAFT_for_Xavi_230306_XdL.docx.rst

 Authors
 ^^^^^^^

-QGIS-MGCI :sub:`beta` has been developed by the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) in collaboration with the Food and Agriculture Organization (FAO) of the United Nations.
-Contributors to QGIS-MGCI :sub:`beta` and its documentation include Corinna Ravilious, Vignesh Kamath Cannanure, Boipelo Tshwene-Mauchaza, Cristina Telhado and Valerie Kapos.
+QGIS-MGCI :sub:`gamma` has been developed by the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) in collaboration with the Food and Agriculture Organization (FAO) of the United Nations.
+Contributors to QGIS-MGCI :sub:`gamma` and its documentation include Corinna Ravilious, Vignesh Kamath Cannanure, Boipelo Tshwene-Mauchaza, Cristina Telhado and Valerie Kapos.

 License
 ^^^^^^^